Wkstr/AcousticsLab/README.md

 3. Open the console in your web browser at `http://localhost:7860`.

+## Algorithms

+AcousticsLab aims to provide a comprehensive set of SOTA algorithms for sound and vibration analysis.
+The current implementation includes:

+- [Gyroscope Euclidean Distance Anomaly Detection (GEDAD)](docs/algorithms/gedad/how-it-works.md): A lightweight algorithm for detecting anomalies in gyroscope and 3-axis accelerometer data.

 ## Architecture Overview

 This diagram shows a modular embedded AI architecture.
 It features a layered design with a Hardware Abstraction Layer (HAL), a Core Library (with DSP/ML), an API, and an Application layer.
 The architecture is designed to simplify development and integrate easily with platforms like Arduino and MicroPython.